How Do I Update My PHP Version?

-PHP is a server-side programming language which can be used to create advanced websites that perform actions that are not possible with a plain HTML site.
+PHP is a server-side programming language that can be used to create advanced websites that perform actions that are not possible with a plain HTML site.
 Some features, enabled by PHP, include the ability to send email messages through your website, display different content depending on the person visiting the site, and even perform arbitrary server-side computations like image processing and PDF document generation.

 Like most other programming languages, new versions of the PHP language are released over time.
 These new versions often fix bugs and introduce new functionality that web developers can take advantage of.
 In this article, we will show you how to update the PHP version that is used on your hosting account.